Lanctole/interview-helper/README.md

 ## Adding More AI Models

-This application is built with extensibility in mind.
-You can easily add support for additional LLMs alongside the existing OpenAI integration:

-- You can add Claude, Deepseek, Grok, or any other AI model as alternative options
-- The application architecture allows for multiple LLM backends to coexist
-- Users can have the freedom to choose their preferred AI provider

-To add new models, simply extend the API integration in `electron/ProcessingHelper.ts` and add the corresponding UI options in `src/components/Settings/SettingsDialog.tsx`.
+To add new models, simply extend the API integration in `electron/providers` and add the corresponding UI options in `src/components/Settings/SettingsDialog.tsx`.
 The modular design makes this straightforward without disrupting existing functionality.

 ## Configuration

-- **OpenAI API Key**: Your personal API key is stored locally and only used for API calls to OpenAI
+- **OpenAI API Key**: Your personal API key is stored locally and only used for API calls to OpenAI, Gemini, OpenRouter, Ollama or esle providers
 - **Model Selection**: You can choose between GPT-4o and GPT-4o-mini for each stage of processing:
   - Problem Extraction: Analyzes screenshots to understand the coding problem
   - Solution Generation: Creates optimized solutions with explanations